The roof was missing shingles.

 A day or so later, I sent the homeowner my 12-page report, complete with photos and a recommendation.
 Here’s the recommendation: Replace the roof.
 No stopgap measures were going to give any extra life to this thing—it was shot.

-Soon after, the homeowner contacted the president of our company.
-The president told him that he’d seen the photos I'd taken and that there was nothing to be done but to replace the roof.
+Soon after, he contacted the president of our company.
+The president told him that he’d seen the photos and that there was nothing to be done besides replace the roof.

 I was understandably furious and called Angie’s List to complain.
 I spoke with two different reps.
 The first told me that I had more than enough great reviews and that one negative one didn’t matter.
 Soon after, I was told that our company’s next Big Deal promotion had to be approved by a committee because of the negative review.